The frequency spectrum

 Examples of non-linear loads

 Devices comprising power electronics circuits are typical non-linear loads.
-Such loads are increasingly frequent and their percentage in overall electrical
+Such loads are increasingly frequent and their percentage in overall electrical consumption is growing steadily.

 Examples include:

-- industrial equipment (welding machines, arc furnaces, induction furnaces, rectifiers),
+- Industrial equipment (welding machines, arc furnaces, induction furnaces, rectifiers),

-- variable-speed drives for asynchronous and DC motors,
+- Variable-speed drives for asynchronous and DC motors,

-- office equipment (PCs, photocopy machines, fax machines, etc.),
+- Office equipment (PCs, photocopy machines, fax machines, etc.),

-- household appliances (television sets, microwave ovens, fluorescent lighting, etc.),
+- Household appliances (television sets, microwave ovens, fluorescent lighting, etc.),

 - UPSs.